nikosokolik/thub/README.md

 2. The attackers execute _windows_injector_ or _linux_injector_ on a compromised machine.
 The program connects to the server and begins to forward traffic from the machine to the server and vice versa.
 3. The attackers execute the _client_ on their Linux devices, and begin exploring the compromised network.

-## Disclaimer
+## Disclaimers
-* This code is only for educational purposes.
+* The code in this project and all it's subfolders is only for educational purposes.
 I am not responsible in any way for any malicious or illegal use of this code.
 Please make use of this code only with the permission of the target.
+* This tool is designed for advanced pivoting and not for security, thereofre, I did not implement certificate validation in any of the client sides.
+The SSL Layer is there only to assure that the information is not sent unencrypted over the Internet.